-(1) In order to be eligible for a grant, the applicant must:

-- Be non-profit-making and - Be a legally registered organisation and - Be established2 in a Member State of CARIFORUM (Antigua & and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and Grenadines, Suriname, and Trinidad and Tobago) and - Be directly responsible for the preparation and management of the project and - Have a proven track record of at least 2 years working with the respective vulnerable group.
+- (1) In order to be eligible for a grant, the applicant must: - Have members or well-defined affiliations with other organizations that actively recognize the umbrella body as having a coordination role and - Be legally registered and operating in a CARIFORUM Member State for at least 3 years and - Have an established operational base in a Member State of CARIFORUM (Antigua & and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and Grenadines, Suriname, and Trinidad and Tobago) and - Have an operational presence including a current and registered bank account with two signatories, social media presence and telephone listing and - Have the demonstrated human resources to ensure the delivery of the project and - Be directly responsible for the preparation and management of the project and - Proven track record of at least 3 years working on behalf of member associations and - The organization must agree to sign unto the NGO Code of Conduct; and - Be non-profit-making.

-International organisations3 are NOT eligible.
+International organisations are NOT eligible.